ahillss/webgl2-stencil-shadow-volumes/README.md

 * w/d to move forward/backward
 * a/d to strafe
 * q/e to move up/down
-* mouse click to enable mouse look
-* hold down control to rotate the model
+* hold left mouse down to look around, also hold down ctrl while doing this to spin the model

 ## TODO